 PCRB loss costs continue to include adjustments for the effects of the Merit Rating Plan and the Certified Safety Committee Program.
-The Merit Rating Plan increment factor is proposed to be 0.0029, nominally less than the 0.0031 value approved effective April 1, 2008.
-The Certified Safety Committee Program increment factor is proposed to change from 0.0110 to 0.0114.
+The Merit Rating Plan increment factor is proposed to be 0.0029, the same as was approved effective April 1, 2009.
+The Certified Safety Committee Program increment factor is proposed to change from 0.0114 to 0.0112.
 These proposed values are shown in Exhibit 13 and are separately derived in Exhibits 15 and 16.